-The CONTAX camera is a foundation upon which an entire system of photography can be built up, covering all photographic requirements.
+The CONTAX camera is a foundation upon which an entire system of photography can be built up.

-Accessories are available for enlarging, for reproduction work of every description, for photomicrography and close-up work.
+Accessories are available for enlarging, for reproduction work of every description, for photomicrography, and close-up work.
 For example, the Zeiss Ikon Contameter for close-up photography represents a lens system permitting the use of the CONTAX without an elaborate set-up.